ThatGuyCalledGuy/Work-Experience-Project/README.md

   2.)
 Tools that were used, planning methods, how to work as a team, what we have learnt, what we have achieved in the pwoerpoint on Friday (sort of a story, which is only a few minutes, would be great if there is powerpoint), presentation script

 Pssssst...
 Guy did you see me scratching my genitals in the conference this morning :O)

+No... the screen was only on you for like a minute and even if it was on for longer I wouldn't have been looking